WordPress/gutenberg/platform-docs/docs/basic-concepts/settings.md

 ## keepCaretInsideBlock

-By default arrow keys can be used to navigate accross blocks.
-You can turn off that behavior by and keep the caret inside the currently selected block using this setting.
+By default, arrow keys can be used to navigate across blocks.
+You can turn off that behavior and keep the caret inside the currently selected block using this setting.
 Defaults to `false`.

 ## codeEditingEnabled